Coachella, California: Climate

 This climate is dominated in all months by the subtropical anticyclone, or subtropical high, with its descending air, elevated inversions, and clear skies.
 Although only a short distance from Banning, California which has a warm-summer Mediterranean climate, it also lies in a rainshadow that allows Coachella only about one-fourth the precipitation of Banning.
 The Köppen Climate Classification subtype for this climate is "Bwh".
 (Tropical and Subtropical Desert Climate).

 Demographics

-Downtown Coachella is under renovation as the area experiences an economic boom which has brought increasing numbers of people in the city – Pueblo Viejo (the old neighborhood) as locals of Hispanic origin sometimes call it.
 Despite its image for Mexican immigration, a large percentage are US citizens, born and raised in Coachella.
-A multi-generational Mexican American subculture has taken root in the town.
+A multi-generational Mexican American culture has taken root in the town, including a significant portion particularly from the Mexican state of Sinaloa.

 Much of the population consists of younger Latino families (an estimated 90 percent of Hispanic origin) and, in the outlying areas, migrant farm workers.
-The city is officially bilingual in the English and Spanish languages, although city council meetings are nominally in English.
-Historically, Coachella was predominantly Mexican/Latino (including Central America) and/or Native American, but had other ethnic groups like Arabs, Armenians, Filipinos, Italians, Japanese and recent immigrants from Southeast Asia and the former Yugoslavia.
+The city is officially bilingual in the English and Spanish languages, though city council meetings are held in English.
+Historically, apart from the Hispanic/Latino and/or Native Americans, other ethnic groups in Coachella included Arabs, Armenians, Filipinos, Italians, Japanese, and recent immigrants from Southeast Asia and the former Yugoslavia.

+2020

+The 2020 United States census reported that Coachella had a population of 41,941.
+The population density was 1,394.5 PD/sqmi.
+The racial makeup of Coachella was 17.3% White, 0.5% African American, 2.1% Native American, 0.6% Asian, 0.0% Pacific Islander, 55.7% from other races, and 23.7% from two or more races.
+Hispanic or Latino of any race were 96.4% of the population.

+The census reported that 99.9% of the population lived in households, 0.1% lived in non-institutionalized group quarters, and no one was institutionalized.

+There were 9,797 households, out of which 62.9% included children under the age of 18, 57.5% were married-couple households, 7.6% were cohabiting couple households, 23.5% had a female householder with no partner present, and 11.5% had a male householder with no partner present.
+5.8% of households were one person, and 2.3% were one person aged 65 or older.
+The average household size was 4.27.
+There were 8,861 families (90.4% of all households).

+The age distribution was 32.3% under the age of 18, 12.1% aged 18 to 24, 28.7% aged 25 to 44, 19.6% aged 45 to 64, and 7.3% who were 65 years of age or older.
+The median age was 28.6 years.
+For every 100 females, there were 98.8 males.

+There were 10,069 housing units at an average density of 334.8 /mi2, of which 9,797 (97.3%) were occupied.
+Of these, 62.3% were owner-occupied, and 37.7% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $67,558, and the per capita income was $24,922.
+About 11.1% of families and 10.6% of the population were below the poverty line.